Use of $SU(3)$ flavor projection operators to construct baryon-meson scattering amplitudes in the $1/N_c$ expansion: Baryon-meson scattering amplitude at leading and subleading orders

-A more specialized and detailed calculation beyond the qualitative analyses of baryon-meson scattering presented in previous works \cite{dm1,rfm00} can be performed by explicitly evaluating the first summands displayed in Eq.~(\ref{eq:atree3}).
-The strategy implemented here follows the lines of Refs.~\cite{rfm21a,rfm21b}; succinctly, all baryon operators allowed at $N_c=3$ are accounted for in the terms kept in the series (\ref{eq:atree3}).
+A more specialized and detailed calculation beyond the qualitative analyses of baryon-meson scattering presented in previous works \cite{dm1,rfm00} can be performed by explicitly evaluating the first summands displayed in Eq.~(\ref{eq:atree3}); succinctly, all baryon operators allowed at $N_c=3$ ({\it i.e.}, up to relative order $1/N_c^2$ not discussed so far in the literature) are accounted for in the terms kept in the series (\ref{eq:atree3}).

 As a starting point, it should be recalled that the commutator of an $n$-body operator and an $m$-body operator is an $(n+m-1)$-body operator, {\it i.e.},

 A close inspection of Eq.~(\ref{eq:atree3}) reveals that $[A^{jb},A^{ia}]$, for $N_c=3$, yields at most the operator structure $[\mathcal{O}_3^{jb},\mathcal{O}_3^{ia}]$ and, according to relation (\ref{eq:comon}), retains up to $5$-body operators.
 Sequential insertions of one and two $J^2$ operators add up $6$- and $7$-body operators, respectively.
 Thus, the first three summands displayed in Eq.~(\ref{eq:atree3}) will be explicitly evaluated and they will suffice to draw some conclusions.
 Clearly, it would be desirable to perform a calculation including 8-body operators and higher, but this is beyond the scope of this work due to the considerable amount of group theory involved.